 When Henry Potto, died in 1902, according to his probate, he left his modest estate to his two daughters, still living in the Manawatu: Clara Carter McCaul, and Rosalia Elizabeth Styles James.
 Jemima Tisdale Pollock, was the wealthiest of the Potto sisters, and features in the 1882 Return of New Zealand Freeholders; her probate is accessible via the FamilySearch digitised Historical New Zealand records collection - which you need to register and sign in to for free access (courtesy of Archives New Zealand.)

 John Henry Pollock (c1853-1918)This is Herd man. the man of renown "When, elections weie waging in trratn He stroye "toai d to excel.
 And he's getting on, w&Hl, TJ/ndistmrhed h...

 I first encountered the striking image of a Miss M Poto on Twitter, when Courtney Johnston, tweeted a DigitalNZ set for Whanganui born photographer, Ben Cauchi, in 2012.
 I then became intrigued by the surname, was it Maori, Italian, or something else?
 However, on closer examination of the image in the NDHA, I realised that the surname was Potto, and that a Wanganui man initially identified as a Mr Potts, was much more likely to be Henry Potto, father of these striking young women.

-Addendum: the Jet jewellery both girls are wearing, is quite possibly worn in memory of their mother who had died unexpectedly, March 1871, which would make Mima, nineteen years old, and Rosalia about thirteen.
+Addendum: the Jet jewellery both girls are wearing, is quite possibly worn in memory of their mother who had died unexpectedly, March 1871, which would make Mima, almost nineteen years old, and Rosalia about thirteen.